sec0ps/sidikjari/README.md

 © 2025 Keith Pachulski.
 All rights reserved.

-**License**: This software is licensed under the MIT License.
-You are free to use, modify, and distribute this software in accordance with the terms of the license.
+**This software is provided "as-is" under the MIT License.
+It should only be used for legitimate security assessments with proper authorization.
+The authors are not responsible for misuse or any damages resulting from the use of this software.

 ## Support My Work